Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Cons Of Debt Settlement

 • Loss of access to credit: If you agree to a debt settlement agreement with the provider of your credit card, you probably won’t be able to use that card again.
+Most debt settlement agreements come with the condition that your account will be closed.
+Many people don’t realize that debt settlement can also make it harder to access credit in the future, even from other lenders.

 • Less control over finances: If you work with a private debt settlement company, that provider will gain at least some control over your finances, dictating when you pay your creditors, how much you pay them and whether you deposit some of your dollars into an escrow fund dedicated to paying off your settled debt.

 • Added costs: Debt settlement typically isn’t free, especially when you work with a private firm.
-Be sure to include your provider’s costs when determining how much you’ll need to pay to eliminate your debts.
+Make sure to include your provider’s costs when determining how much you’ll need to pay to eliminate your debts.

 • A potential drop in your credit score: If a lender closes your account after settlement, it will lower your credit score.
 Your credit score will also fall if you stop making payments to your providers before you close a debt settlement deal.